 Learn the basics: Familiarize yourself with the fundamental principles of photography, such as exposure, composition, and lighting.
 Understand how your camera works, including aperture, shutter speed, and ISO settings.

 Invest in essential gear: While you can start with basic equipment, having a sturdy tripod, a wide-angle lens (10-24mm or similar), and a DSLR or mirrorless camera will significantly enhance your landscape photography capabilities.
-Consider purchasing neutral density filters for controlling light and a remote shutter release for stability.
+Consider purchasing neutral density filters to control light and a remote shutter release for stability.

 Study inspiring landscape photographs: Look at the works of renowned landscape photographers to gather inspiration and learn about different styles.
 Observe how they compose their shots, utilize light, and convey emotions through their images.
 Studying the work of other photographers can help you develop your artistic vision.